|

 legacy scheduling system; a web application to serve appointment

-objects; and the Android application which could also interface to
+objects; and, the Android application which could also interface

 2007 –